 Nicholas Browning was fifteen years old when he murdered his parents and two younger brother.
 According to court documents Nicholas Browning would fatally shoot his parents and his two younger brothers then would spend the next two nights at a friends house before telling anyone what had happened.
 Eventually Nicholas Browning would tell his friend who would notify the police who made the gruesome discovery.
 This teen killer would be sentenced to two life terms however due to the way the judge sentenced him he will be eligible for parole in twenty years

-Nicholas Browning – Current Facility – North Branch Correctional Institute
+Nicholas Browning – Current Facility – Western Correctional Institution

 Nicholas Browning Other News

 Nicholas Browning, the Baltimore County teen charged with murdering his parents and brothers in their sleep, joked about killing his parents several times before their deaths, several students said.

 “He often complained about his father, and I specifically remember him saying he would kill his family one day in a joking manner,” Browning?s Dulaney High classmate John Lockwood told The Examiner in an Internet message.

 Lockwood?s statement appears to corroborate previous statements from students who rode the school bus with Nicholas Browning and said the teen recently began talking about killing his parents — but none of them took him seriously.

 “He talked about how rich his father was, how he wanted some of that money,” said one middle schooler, whose father asked The Examiner not to publish her name.
 “He didn?t like his father because he used to always yell at him and stuff.”